List of VeggieTales characters: Dr. Flurry

-Dr. Arvin Flurry (introduced 2012) is an eccentric gourd scientist who first appeared in "The League of Incredible Vegetables" as a villain trying to freeze others with their fears.
+Dr. Flurry (introduced 2012) is an eccentric gourd scientist who first appeared in "The League of Incredible Vegetables" as a villain trying to freeze others with their fears.
 He speaks with a German accent, has wild gray hair, a toothbrush mustache, and wears a lab coat.
-Eight years later, he appeared as a recurring character on The VeggieTales Show acting much more amiably and providing fun inventions and contributing skits for the shows.
+Eight years later, he appeared as a recurring character on The VeggieTales Show, acting much more amiably and providing fun inventions and contributing skits for the shows.